 Who doesn’t like hunting squirrels?
-They are found in nearly all woodland areas, are typically quite abundant in numbers, and make excellent table fare when properly prepared.
+They are found in nearly all woodland areas, are typically abundant in numbers, and make excellent table fare when properly prepared.

 Flu-Flu arrows are always the best choice when shots are to be taken at squirrels above ground level.
-However, even with their use, you must exercise caution regarding your surroundings at all times.
+However, even with their use, you must always exercise caution regarding your surroundings.

-Additionally, several small game heads will work adequately for squirrels, with judo and blunt tips being among the most popular options.
+Additionally, several small game heads will work adequately for squirrels, with judo and blunt tips among the most popular options.

-Rabbit hunting is an extremely enjoyable small game hunting pursuit, due in large part to the fast-paced action that is often rendered during such a hunt, and the need for stealth when stalking this wary species.
+Rabbit hunting is an extremely enjoyable small-game hunting pursuit, largely due to the fast-paced action often rendered during such a hunt, and the need for stealth when stalking this wary species.

-When bowhunting for rabbits, a hunter’s choice in arrows varies greatly and is typically based more on personal preference, as opposed to a matter of functionality.
-The decision regarding arrow points is also one of personal preferences.
+When bowhunting for rabbits, a hunter’s choice of arrows varies greatly and is typically based more on personal preference than functionality.
+The decision regarding arrow points is also one of personal preference.

 However, judo, bludgeon, and blunt tips consistently rank among the highest favored points for rabbit hunting.